corinuss/Hubitat_IntelliFire/README.md

 It is impossible to have both Light and Switch capabilities on a device which control different features of the device, due to Hubitat using the same interface for both capabilities.
 If your fireplace has a light, you can control it by calling **setLightLevel**.
 This can be done in the *Rule Machine* via a Custom Action.

 ## Troubleshooting
+The Intellifire modules are notorious for being a bit unstable.
+They should be fine in most normal use caes, but overuse (hammering the fireplace with commands) or underuse (summer) can cause them to misbehave.
+Here's some suggestions on how to fix it when it misbehaves.

-Try controlling the fireplace via the offical Intellfire mobile app.
+* Try controlling the fireplace via the offical Intellifire mobile app.
 Does it work?
 If not, there's something wrong with your fireplace that needs to be corrected.
 I do not provide support for the fireplaces, but usually one or more of these steps resolves the issue.
 Try each of these steps below one at a time to see if the issue is resolved.
   * Reset the WiFi module (there's a button on the module you can press) or toggle main power switch on the fireplace off and on to reboot the module.
 The main power switch can often be found on the edge of your fireplace.
     * Alternatively, try a Soft Reset on the [iftapi.net](http://iftapi.net/webaccess/login.html) site.
     * Test using the mobile app.